Chart Color Schemes

 Age

-Spalding's median age exceeds the national pattern
+Spalding's population is slightly older than the national pattern